|Coordinates:||19.1832 N 73.8871 E|

 - Cave XIX - collapsed, consisted of verandah and cell.

 - Cave XX - small, quadrangular chapel.
-Possibly made circa 50 AD and dedicated to some local monk.
+Could be made around 50 AD and dedicated to some local monk.

 - Cave XXII - well made vihara, dwelling of monks.
 Consists of verandah and two cells.
 Inscription left by donors - brothers Budhamita and Budharakhita.